frovedis/frovedis/doc/manual/python/ml/kmeans.md

 object.

 __Return Value__
-If native-python data is input, it would output a numpy array containing the transformed matrix.
+**When training data is native-python data, then the output will be a numpy array containing the transformed matrix.**
-If frovedis-like data is input, it would output a FrovedisRowmajorMatrix.
+**When training data is frovedis-like data is input, then the output will be a FrovedisRowmajorMatrix.**
 In both cases output would be of float or double (float64) type (depending upon input dtype) and of shape **(n_samples, n_clusters)**.

 Note that even if training data (X) is sparse, the output would typically be dense.

 ### 5. transform(X)
 _**X**_: A numpy dense or scipy sparse matrix or any python array-like object or